 I'm a PhD candidate in the NYU Department of Philosophy and undergrad emeritus at Carleton College.
-I work on cognitive science, metasemantics, and metaphysics.
+I work on philosophy of cognitive science, metasemantics, and perception.
 My dissertation is on the question: how and why do intelligent systems like us carve the world up into objects?

 Minds and Machines